pybites/pybites.github.io-source/content/codechallenge64.md

 1. Create an account on [https://developer.marvel.com](https://developer.marvel.com).
 Upon confirming your email you sould get an API key.

-2. Write code to successfully make requests to the API, check out [the docs](https://developer.marvel.com/documentation/authorization).
+2. Write code to successfully make requests to the API, check out [the docs](https://developer.marvel.com/documentation/authorization) and the [boilerplate code provided in the challenge directory](https://github.com/pybites/challenges/tree/community/64) (as usual make your virtual env and install requirements / `requests` for starters!)

 3. To be good citizens make a function to download the [main 6 endpoints](https://developer.marvel.com/docs): _characters_, _comics_, _creators_, _events_, _series_, and _stories_.
 Save the JSON outputs in a data folder.